andrasq/node-qfputs/Readme.md

 Options:

-- `writemode`:   file open mode to use with a filename writable, default 'a'
+- `writemode` - file open mode to use with a filename writable, default 'a'
-- `writesize`:   number of chars to write per chunk, default 100k
+- `writesize` - number of chars to write per chunk, default 100k
-- `highWaterMark`:  the number of chars buffered before write returns false, default writesize
+- `highWaterMark` - the number of chars buffered before write returns false, default writesize

 ### fputs( line )

 Append the line to the file.
-If the line is not already newline terminated, it will get a newline appended like `puts()`.
-Line must be a string.
+If the line is not already newline terminated, it will get a newline appended, like C `puts()`.
+Line must be a string, else will be coerced to a string.

 Returns true, or false if the buffer is above the highWaterMark.